Yashi-Upadhyayy/Coco-Movie-QuizGame/README.md

 # Coco-Movie-QuizGame
-This is a basic Command Line Interface (CLI) quiz game based on 'Coco' movie made by using javascript (nodejs).
+This is a small CLI quiz game based on 'Coco' movie made by using javascript (nodejs) on repl.it by learning web development by Tanay Pratap Sir at neogcamp.